-Second, the Department determines hospital-specific DRG base rates by adjusting the standard DRG group rate for each hospital to account for differences in the wage area index and direct graduate medical education costs.
+The Department determines hospital-specific DRG base rates by inflating the standard DRG group rate from the prior rate year to the new rate year, and then adjusting for differences in the wage area index and direct graduate medical education costs for each hospital.
 The labor portion of the standard DRG group rate is adjusted by the wage area adjustment index applicable to the hospital; the sum of the adjusted labor portion and the unadjusted non-labor portion forms the "total labor-adjusted group rate." §6240 describes the wage area adjustment index.
 To form the hospital-specific DRG base rate, the Department adds to the hospital's total labor-adjusted group rate its specific base payment add-on amounts for graduate medical education costs (if applicable), described in §6250 through §6270.